Costa Mesa Police Department

-The Costa Mesa Police Department (CMPD) is the police department of the city of Costa Mesa, California.The department has 130 authorized sworn officers plus additional civilian support staff.
+The Costa Mesa Police Department (CMPD) is the police department of the city of Costa Mesa, California.The department is authorized 130 sworn officers plus additional civilian support staff.

-Background
+Organization

-The CMPD consists of authorized 147 officers plus civilian support staff.
+The CMPD is authorized 147 officers plus civilian support staff.
 The sworn personnel are represented by the Costa Mesa Police Officer Association.

 The department divides the city into Area 1 and Area 2 (subdivided into two patrol beats each), both areas being commanded by an officer in the rank of lieutenant.

 The Support Services includes the Detective Bureau, Helicopter Bureau, Traffic Safety Bureau and the Communications Division.
 Technical Services include the jail, Property and Evidence Bureau, Records Bureau, and a Training and Recruitment Bureau.

 The CMPD also operates a SWAT team, a motorcycle unit, and an animal control service.